FAQ

 Read more about acupuncture here.

-You can read Maggie’s testimonials here.
+Read Maggie’s testimonials here.

 Who has acupuncture?

-Acupuncture is widely used all over the world, as a stand-alone treatment or in combination with other forms of medicine, and in the far east it is fully part of mainstream healthcare.
+Acupuncture is widely used all over the world, as a stand-alone treatment or in combination with other forms of medicine, and in The Far East it is fully part of mainstream healthcare.

 Acupuncture with a trained and fully qualified practitioner is one of the safest forms of healthcare you can choose.